shahbakhat/Taksy/README.md

 [W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
 I have checked the HTML via address input and also by inspecting the page source and running this through the validator.

+### Pylint
+Pylint was used all the way through the development and errors were fixed during the development and at the end all the Python code was tested and found no issues.

+### View Functions
+All the view functions working perfectly without any error and all the associated Urls are in order.

 * Welcome Page.
 ---
 Encountered many errors in a deployed version where server requests were not going through, then i resolved by adding CORSHEADERS app, and CSRF allowed origins.